ImXico/Cyberpunk/README.md

 Because of this, we will have to define a `WORLD_WIDTH` and `WORLD_HEIGHT` somewhere - this will be done in the next section, the [Base App](#base-app).

 ## Base App
 This is the final element of the core - our root/base class - the one that extends [ApplicationAdapter](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationAdapter.html).
 More on the life-cycle of a libGDX app can be seen [here](https://github.com/libgdx/libgdx/wiki/The-life-cycle).

-Now that we know about world coordinates, states, how states flow, we can easily set it up very easily.
+Now that we know about world coordinates, states and how the state manager controls how states flow, we can easily set it up very easily.

-**1:** Start by defining the world coordinates - making them public will let us use them over at the `desktop config`.
+Start by defining the world coordinates - making them public will let us use them over at the `desktop config`.
 ```java
 public class App extends ApplicationAdapter {
     public static final int WORLD_WIDTH = 700;
     public static final int WORLD_HEIGHT = 300;
 ```

-**2:** Next up, initialize the `StateManager`, passing it a `Camera` and a `Viewport`.
+Next up, initialize the `StateManager`, passing it a `Camera` and a `Viewport`.
 ```java
 @Override
 public void create() {